Urban-Meteorology-Reading/UMEP-Workshop/source/WhatElse/UMEP4.rst

 **Activity**

--  Get aquainted with tools in UMEP fro estimating morphologiacl parameters.
+-  Get aquainted with tools in UMEP used for estimating morphological parameters.

 -  Video link ********************************************************************